wpswings/membership-for-woocommerce/README.txt

 We have launched the long-awaited feature, the community for users with the same membership, where they can view each other's details and directly communicate via messages and emails.

-####4) ReCaptcha on Login and Signup:

-Our Membership plugin now offers the option to integrate recaptcha by Google on your login and signup page to reduce bot activities.
-Plus, you can customize the form color, add a custom message on the page, and assign your chosen membership to the users upon registration.

-####5) Quickly Enable/Disable Notifications For Users:

-Let your customers easily turn on or off different notifications, like emails, SMS, and WhatsApp messages, directly from their member dashboard.
-They get total control over how they receive updates.
-This handy feature saves them time, cuts down on unwanted messages, and makes using your service more fun and tailored to their preferences.

-####6) Offer Notifications To Members Via SMS

-Send special offer alerts to your members through SMS with Twilio!
-The membership plugin wordpress makes it easy to let members at different levels know about great deals.
-Just set it up with your Twilio Account SID, Auth Token, and phone number.
-After that, you can send simple text messages to your members.
-They can also decide if they want to get these sms or turn them off.

-####7) Offer Notifications To Members Via WhatsApp
+####4) Offer Notifications To Members Via SMS & WhatsApp

-Easily send offer notifications to your members via WhatsApp!
-This plugin lets you notify members at different levels about special deals.
-Just configure the WhatsApp integration with your Access Token, Phone ID, and template.
-Once set up, you can send custom messages directly to users on selected membership levels.
-Members can also choose to receive or disable these notifications.
+You to send targeted notifications to different membership levels with ease.
+Simply configure Twilio (using Account SID, Auth Token, and phone number) for SMS, and set up WhatsApp integration with your Access Token, Phone ID, and templates.
+Once done, you can send custom messages directly to your members.
+Plus, users have the flexibility to enable or disable these notifications anytime.

-####8)Export Membership Report:
+####5)Export Membership Report:

 You can export the membership report as a CSV file, allowing you to download and review the data easily for basic analysis or record-keeping.

-####9) Members Dashboard:
+####6) Members Dashboard:

 A "Membership Details" tab has been added to the My Account section, giving customers easy access to important details like total discounts earned, Active Subscriptions and membership information.
 This feature enhances user experience by providing a centralized view of their membership benefits.

-####10) New Membership Plan Page Template:
+####7) New Membership Plan Page Template:

 We've added a new membership offer page with a better design and clearer information.
 It now includes a collapsible section where users can click an arrow to show or hide the membership details.
 This makes it easier for customers to see what they need, helping them decide faster and improving conversions.

-####11) Details and Plan Creation:
+####8) Details and Plan Creation:

 Admin can display offered products and product categories in a membership plan.
-Those products and categories can only be accessible to users if they have purchased the WordPress membership plan.
-Admin is completely entitled to the creation and detailing of WooCommerce membership plans like:
+Those products and categories can only be accessible to users if they have purchased the membership plan.
+Admin is completely entitled to the creation and detailing of  membership plans like:

 * Plan Price
 * Plan Name
 * Plan Description
 * Access Type (Lifetime or Limited accessibility)

-####12) Discount On Membership User Cart Total:
+####9) Discount On Membership User Cart Total:

 With this plugin, admin can apply discounts based on user roles.
 Give discounts only to Woo Membership users.
 Admin can grant discounts to his membership customers on total cart value and even offer them free shipping as per their membership plans.
 This discount can be fixed or percentage-based.
 Entirely the admin’s choice.

-####13) One-time Discount Coupon For New Members:
+####10) One-time Discount Coupon For New Members:

 Using our plugin, you can create discount coupons exclusively for new members.
 After new users sign up on your website and buy a membership, they'll receive an email with their unique coupon, granting them discounts on their membership plan.

-####14) Send Quick Notifications to All Users:

-Using the plugin, you can send email notifications to your users in bulk.
-You can send emails regarding any subject you deem worthy.
-For example, new membership plan launches, offers, Woo membership discounts, etc.

-####15) Allow Your Members to Cancel their Membership Accounts:
+####11) Allow Your Members to Cancel their Membership Accounts:

 Using our plugin, admins can allow their members to cancel their membership anytime.
 Our plugin allows users to discontinue their plan whenever they want to.
 Enable the setting in general settings and your customers will get access to cancel your plan.

-####16) Perfectly Neat Shortcodes For Your Plan Page Customization:
+####12) Perfectly Neat Shortcodes For Your Plan Page Customization:

 We provide the admin with a remarkable collection of shortcodes that work not only on purchasing the default membership plan but also on the membership plugin custom page.
 Admin can design their plan page at ease with membership action shortcodes and membership plan shortcodes.
 They are for the admin’s utter convenience.

-####17) Membership User Data Export and Import:
+####13) Membership User Data Export and Import:

 Store owners can effortlessly export the membership plans along with the user data and its related settings.
 Similarly, the admin can also import the details of all membership users as a CSV file.
 Admin can also import the membership plans and successfully apply this import if the CSV file products are available in the store.
 Otherwise, it will fail.
 Admin can delete the plugin data on the plugin and uninstall the plugin from the database.

-####18) APIs for Offer Details and Purchased Membership Plans:

-Our plugin offers APIs to fetch details about active membership plans (Membership ID, Name, Type, Price, & Duration) and purchased memberships by any user (Membership ID, Name, Price, Validity, Duration, & Status).
-Apply the required parameters along with the API secret key and show these details in any web application, desktop application, mobile application, scripting language, or API documentation.

-####19) Buy Now Button text can be changed to Dynamic Text:

-Using This plugin, store owners can now give the dynamic look to the Buy Now Button by changing it into a different format.
-For example: Purchase Now, Grab Now, and many more

-####20) Addition of Quick Status Update in Member Table:

-Admin can change the status directly from the member table if the status is pending.
-Else status is changed from an individual product.
-Go to all members and click on pending statuses to change the status directly

-####21) User Table for Admin:
+####14) User Table for Admin:

 In Membership Plugin, instead of assigning roles to members individually, metadata will be saved and displayed in the user table as member type, making it easier to track and manage memberships

-####22) New Membership Details Layout:

-A new layout has been introduced for the membership details page in the "My Account" section.
-You can apply this new layout and customize the colors of the membership details to match your preferences

-== Key Features of Our WordPress Membership Plugin to Manage and Engage Your Members ==
+== Key Features of WP Swings  Membership Plugin to Manage and Engage Your Members ==
 * Dynamically send a welcome email to new members when they join a membership program
 * Membership Reports Dashboard for Better Insights
 * Stimulate your user’s experience with Dark Mode on Membership Plan Pages (New)